 Rerun the Model Advisor checks in the folder Migrating to Simplified Initialization Mode Overview check to confirm that the modified model addresses the issues related to initialization.

-For examples of models that have been converted from classic initialization mode to simplified initialization mode, see Classic Initialization Issues.
+For examples of models that have been converted from classic initialization mode to simplified initialization mode, see Classic Initialization Issues and Limitations.

 Discrete-Time Integrator block behaves differently in simplified mode than it does in classic mode.
 The changes for simplified mode promote more robust and consistent model behavior.
 For details, see Behavior in Simplified Initialization Mode in the Discrete-Time Integrator block reference documentation.